How to Prevent Candidate Drop-offs

 Discuss the future

 Ask candidates why they want to work for you and tell them what you can offer them.
-Remember that the recruitment process is a chance for a candidate and hiring manager to get to know one another and establish whether they are the right fit for one another.
+Remember that the recruitment process is a chance for a candidate and hiring manager to get to know and establish whether they are the right fit for one another.
 The right candidate should see a long future with you, and as a hiring manager, it is your job to help provide it.

 Oakstone International